akka/akka/akka-docs/src/main/paradox/project/migration-guide-2.5.x-2.6.x.md

 #### Remaining with Classic remoting (not recommended)

-Classic remoting is deprecated but can be used in `2.6.` Any configuration under `akka.remote` that is specific to classic remoting needs to be moved to `akka.remote.classic`.
+Classic remoting is deprecated but can be used in `2.6.` Explicitly disable Artery by setting property `akka.remote.artery.enabled` to `false`.
+Further, any configuration under `akka.remote` that is specific to classic remoting needs to be moved to `akka.remote.classic`.
 To see which configuration options are specific to classic search for them in: [`akka-remote/reference.conf`](/akka-remote/src/main/resources/reference.conf)